cherrypush/cherrypush.com/README.md

 And here's a list of tasks that are great for first-time contributors:

-- remove the "watch" feature from metrics as this is not generally used
+- Remove the "watch" feature from metrics as this is not generally used
-- address TODO comments in the codebase
+- Address TODO comments in the codebase

 ## Any further question or suggestion?

-- report a bug via [GitHub Issues](https://github.com/cherrypush/cherrypush.com/issues)
+- Report a bug via [GitHub Issues](https://github.com/cherrypush/cherrypush.com/issues)
-- or shoot me a private message on [twitter.com/fwuensche](https://twitter.com/fwuensche)
+- Or shoot me a private message on [twitter.com/fwuensche](https://twitter.com/fwuensche)